TransUnion Completes Acquisition of Verisk Financial Services

 Malaysia's merchant acquiring market is highly competitive, with most issuers offering acquiring services.
 Processing in this market is mainly carried out in-house.
 The main acquirers and the majority of the leading issuers are domestic players.

-The B2C e-commerce market in Malaysia was worth around $6 billion during 2020, which was almost three times greater than in 2015.
+The B2C e-commerce market in Malaysia was worth around $6 billion in 2020, which was almost three times greater than in 2015.
 Verisk expects B2C e-commerce sales to grow to almost $10 billion by 2022.

 Regulatory and Markets Information

 The Malaysian Financial Services Act 2013 (FSA) and Islamic Financial Services Act 2013 (IFSA) together provide a unified legislative framework governing the supervision and conduct of financial institutions in Malaysia.